zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 	namespaceManager.Settings.RetryPolicy = new RetryExponential(TimeSpan.FromSeconds(0.1),
 	                 TimeSpan.FromSeconds(30), TimeSpan.FromSeconds(2), TimeSpan.FromSeconds(5), 3);

-To set the default retry policy for all clients created from a messaging factory, you set the **RetryPolicy** 的的 **MessagingFactory**.
+To set the default retry policy for all clients created from a messaging factory, you set the **RetryPolicy** of the **MessagingFactory**.

 	messagingFactory.RetryPolicy = new RetryExponential(minBackoff: TimeSpan.FromSeconds(0.1),
 	                                                    maxBackoff: TimeSpan.FromSeconds(30),